zaiisao/Documentation/en/Video/custom_video_web.md

 ### Sample code

 We provide an open-source [Agora-Custom-VideoSource-Web-Webpack](https://github.com/AgoraIO/Advanced-Video/tree/master/Web/Agora-Custom-VideoSource-Web-Webpack) demo project on GitHub.
 You can try the demo, or view the source code in the [rtc-client.js](https://github.com/AgoraIO/Advanced-Video/blob/master/Web/Agora-Custom-VideoSource-Web-Webpack/src/rtc-client.js) file.

-## Considerations

-Customizing the audio and video sources supports the Chrome browser only.